rwongone/dotfiles/README.md

+./install.sh to move files to the right places.
+Updates to those files will reflect in the locally-cloned repository directory.
-Don't move this directory if you can help it.
+Don't move this directory after installation.